DecisionNeurosciencePsychopathology/fMRI_R/README.md

 motion_threshold="default"                           #The threshold for motion sensor, default is fd-0.9; dvar-20 ))
 ```
-- 2, Then you must modify the grid.csv and fsl templates to ensure that everything mataches
+- 2, Then you must modify the grid.csv and fsl templates (not necessary anymore but possible if needed) to ensure that everything mataches
 (More specific examples and how-tos are coming soon)

 - 3, Make an preprocessing function and generate subject level behaviroal data